deref/exo/logcol/README.md

 Each log is made up of events, which combine a log line message with a per-log sequence id (abbreviated "sid") and a timestamp.

+Sequence IDs are zero-padded, 20 digit, positive integers beginning at 1.

 The `/get-events` operation provides paginated queries of the union of several log streams.
 The log storage format is indexed by sid.